 Home > Health Library > Caregiving: Using a Bedside Commode (Toilet)

 A bedside commode is a portable toilet.
-If you are helping a loved one use a bedside commode, try to be relaxed.
+If you are helping someone use a bedside commode, try to be relaxed.
 Helping with a commode can be embarrassing for both of you.
 This may be especially true if you are caring for someone of the opposite sex.
 If you are calm and don't seem embarrassed, the person may feel more comfortable.

-Encourage your loved one to use the commode on a regular schedule as much as possible.
-For example, your loved one may try to use it every 2 to 4 hours.
-Keeping a regular schedule may help both men who have problems with incontinence and women who have problems with incontinence.
+Encourage the person you're caring for to use the commode on a regular schedule as much as possible.
+For example, they may try to use it every 2 to 4 hours.
+Keeping a regular schedule may help people who have problems with incontinence (controlling urine).

-You can help your loved one transfer from a bed or chair onto the commode.
-Here are some tips.
+You may need to help with the transfer from a bed or chair onto the commode.
+Here are some tips: